How to Grow, Care and Propagate Million Hearts Plant (Dischidia ruscifolia)

 Light Requirements

-Million Hearts Plant grows best in bright light with some morning sunshine but away from hot direct sunshine.
+Million Hearts Plant grows best in bright light with 4-6 hours of morning sunshine.
+Keep it away from hot midday sunshine.

 Temperature and Humidity

-Average warmth between 18-300C during the growing season is ideal for Million Hearts Plant.
+Average warmth of 18-300C during the growing season is ideal for Million Hearts Plant.
 Keep it away from drafts as it does not like sudden changes in the temperature.

-Average room humidity is adequate for Million Hearts Plant.
-It has no need for high humidity but is benefits from regular misting of the leaves.
+Moderate humidity of 50-55% is adequate for Million Hearts Plant.
+It has no need for extra humidity but is benefits from regular misting of the leaves.
 Ensure good air circulation to prevent fungal diseases.

 Fertilizer (Feeding)